helloabunai/ScaleHD/src/docs/HardwareRequirements.rst

 Hardware requirements/recommendations
 ================================

 ScaleHD uses technologies such as Sequence Alignment to automatically genotype HD samples.
-Such processes can be quite intensive on your computer, but hardware requirements are not extraordinary for any software in the same field.
+Such processes can be quite intensive on your computer, but hardware requirements are not extraordinary compared with similar software in the same field.

 The pipeline has been developed on a Late 2013 Mac Pro, which has the following hardware: